LariMoro20/DesafioOM30/readme.md

 'database' => 'pacientes_db',   // Nome do banco
 ```

-by Lari Moro with :love:
+by Lari Moro with :heart: